Pathways to Performance Mastery

 Understanding Your Musical Artistry

-The foundation of the firs part of the PTPM program is focused on helping you understand who you are as a musical artist.
+The foundation of the first part of the PTPM program is focused on helping you understand who you are as a musical artist.
 As you learn how to use the 4-Element Performer framework (earth—tone/intonation, water—phrasing/musicality, air—articulation/style, and fire—technique/timing), along with identifying the qualities that make up the various components of your artistry, you are naturally guided in becoming a well-rounded musician.

 Knowing who you are as a musical artist also brings clarity to your path of development—the things that need your attention in the practice room.
 Knowing your musicianship on this deeper level becomes a guiding force in your performance preparation, helping you to overcome technical challenges in the repertoire being practiced and serving as a helpful framework for interpreting and connecting to the music you are being asked to perform.